Euro zone trade surplus widens in July on exports revival

-The seasonally unadjusted surplus of 17 countries sharing the euro widened to 18.2 billion euros (15.2 billion pounds) from 13.9 billion euro surplus in July last year, the European Union's statistics office Eurostat said on Tuesday.
+The seasonally unadjusted surplus of 17 countries sharing the euro widened to 18.2 billion euros ($24.30 billion) from 13.9 billion euro surplus in July last year, the European Union's statistics office Eurostat said on Tuesday.

 Exports rose by 3 percent, year on year, following a 3 percent drop in June compared to the same month a year ago.
 Imports were flat in July after a 6 percent decrease in June, suggesting that European household demand may be picking up.